N-AO5/HO_training_notes/06 Asylum support and IEBF/IEBF triage notes.md

 ![alt text](image-36.png)
 12. copy the whole file, paste in this swagger page (click try it out)) - https://ipt-ingestion-services-prd1-prd1.service.pr.iptho.co.uk/dataplatform-services/api-doc/#/Event%20History%20V3%20APIs/DPS-EVENT-PUT-005
 13. execute and the code should be 200
-14. go to the psv and the menu should now have more options - resolve
+14. go to the psv and the menu should now have more options - resolve .dropdown

 ## travel doc status upload